 The noni plant is originally from Southeast Asia and Micronesia, where it has been used by the Polynesians for over 2000 years as part of their culinary lore and folk medicine.
-Noni became widely popular in the 90s as a cure-all fruit; however, its healing properties still under investigation, and further research is necessary to corroborate the medicinal claims that made noni famous around the world.
+Noni became widely popular in the 90s as a cure-all fruit; however, its healing properties are still under investigation, and further research is necessary to corroborate the medicinal claims that made noni famous around the world.

 Noni Medicinal Properties